 Why I Started Tracking My Net Worth

 I’ve always been drawn to reading about personal finance, even as I continued to spend way more than I made and avoided contributing the max to my retirement accounts, or even having what I now consider a true emergency fund.

 My fascination wasn’t one where I felt empowered to take control (obviously).
 Instead, it was more like that of a spectator at a sporting event, sitting in the stands eating cotton candy while watching people who are in awesome shape do amazing things.

-At that time, if you had told me I could be one of those people out on the field, I would have scoffed at your fanciful notions.
+At that time, if you had told me I could be one of those people out on the field, I would have thought you were absolutely nuts.